-Panorama Route, South Africa
+15. Panorama Route, South Africa

 The best stops along this scenic road include the Blyde River Canyon and Three Rondavels Lookout, as well as Bourke’s Luck Potholes.

 TIP: Stay in Hazyview – it’s a great location for exploring both – the Panorama Route and Kruger National Park.

 LEARN MORE: Complete South Africa Itinerary

 16. Three Passes: Grimsel – Furka – Susten in Switzerland

 Switzerland has many scenic roads, but the real classic is the three road trip encompassing the three mountain passes: Grimsel, Furka, and Susten.

 There are many viewpoints along the way, so take your time and don’t rush.
 You can do the drive in either direction and should count at least one full day.
 Families with children will love visiting the ice grotto at the Furka Pass.